MurzNN/placeholderify/README.md

 # Placeholderify CSS library

-A CSS library to make real HTML elements look like placeholders to simplify making placeholders of elements when the data is loading.
+A pure CSS library that automatically transforms real HTML elements into placeholders to simplify loading states, without requiring any JavaScript and efforts from your side.

-The classic approach is to design a separate HTML code for placeholders for an HTML component in the loading state.
-But with this approach you have to manage and sync two versions of the element: the real one, and the placeholder representation.
+The classic approach requires designing separate HTML code for placeholders when a component is in a loading state.
+However, this means you have to manage and sync two versions of the element: the real one and its placeholder representation.

-This CSS library allows you to manage only one version of an HTML component - the real HTML code, and the library automatically converts the design of the real HTML elements to the placeholder style.
+This CSS library allows you to manage only one version of an HTML component - the real HTML code.
+The library automatically converts the design of the real HTML elements into a placeholder style.

-All that you have to do is to apply the `placeholderify` CSS style to the root HTML element of your component, and all children elements will be converted to placeholders.
+All you have to do is apply the `placeholderify` CSS class to the root HTML element of your component, and all child elements will be converted into placeholders automatically.

 ## Example